mjhea0/testcafe-example/blog.md

 1. Next, we added the test code into a `test()` [function](http://devexpress.github.io/testcafe/documentation/test-api/test-code-structure.html#tests), which takes an async function along with the [test controller](http://devexpress.github.io/testcafe/documentation/test-api/actions/) object.
 1. `await` is then used to wait for certain [actions](http://devexpress.github.io/testcafe/documentation/test-api/actions/) to complete.
 In this case, we used `typeText()` and `pressKey()` to search GitHub.
 1. On the GitHub search results page, we used a `Selector()` [function](http://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors.html) to parse the DOM.
 1. Finally, we asserted that the actual results contain the expected results.

+> **NOTE:** If you're new to [async/await](https://github.com/tc39/ecmascript-asyncawait), check out [Understanding JavaScript’s async await](https://ponyfoo.com/articles/understanding-javascript-async-await).

 Try this out!
 Run `npm test`.
 If all goes well Chrome should fire up and execute the test.
 Once done, you should see something like this in your terminal: